The-Ronin-Project/infx-internal-tools/README.md

 `pipenv install --dev` will install all deps and ensure the python version is correct 3.11.1

-`pipenv shell` will give you a virtual environment

 In addition, according to the docs your current virtual environment should also work.
-But you will still need to install the deps via pipenv.
+But you will still need to install the dependencies via pipenv.

 A Pipfile.lock is in the working directory along with Pipfile.
 Please check this in on any changes.
 We use caching keyed off of the lock file, so the cache will be invalidated on mods to it.
 If you have challenges installing your dependencies you may need to check your [Pipfile](https://github.com/pypa/pipfile#pipfile-the-replacement-for-requirementstxt) and possibly recreate it.

+You will want to contact a team member for:
+- pgAdmin access
+- details about creating your own .env file from our .env.template
+- a key for OCI access
+- add yourself to the database access group clinical-intelligence

 ### Testing